SupraSummus/overthrow/README.md

 ## How?

+World setting
+ * Map is composed of hexagonal tiles.
+ * Each tile has owner (player).
+ * Each tile has some armies on it (sometimes 0.
+Army count is capped to max CP count that players can accumulate.
+ * Each map tile increases it's resources each turn.
+Growth is logarithmic (the more resources, the slower the growth).
+Resources are "potential for armies", and can be converted into armies by players.

-Overthrow mechanics are simple:
+Battle mechanics
  * Turns are "parallel" - every player give orders, then all of them are executed at the same time.
- * Map is composed of hexagonal tiles.
- * Each map tile produces set amount of army each turn for its owner.
+ * Players are limited in "command points" (CPs) they can expend each turn.
+ * Unused "command points" accumulate up to set cap.
+This ensures one can be idle for limited amount of time without much loss.
+ * Players can convert tile resources to armies.
+This costs them proportional amount of "command points".
  * Players can command armies to move across the map.
+Movement of each army by one tile costs the army owner one CP.
- * Armies fight with each other dealing proportional amount of damage each turn.
+ * Armies of opposing sides fight with each other dealing proportional amount of damage each turn.
+Fighting with enemy costs one CP for each attacking army.

- * Players are limited in amount of armies they can move each turn.
-This forces them to cooperate.
+Cooperation mechanics
- * Players can join "corporations" with tree-like management structure.
+ * Player can join "corporations" with tree-like management structure.
+ * Player can detach from corportation as she wish, taking whole subtree with her.
- * Players can leave and rearrange their coreporation's structure.
+ * Player can rearrange their subtree (including the player) of corporation's structure.
- * Armies and tiles can be transfered between players in single corporation.
-This consumes players' "actions per turn" capital.
+ * Armies and tiles can be transfered between players in single corporation, up or down management structure.
+No non-tree transfers.
+This consumes players' CP capital.

 ## Installation